DCI-P3: The standard

 In 2005, Digital Cinema Initiatives, LLC in Hollywood, California released the Digital Cinema System Specification version 1.0, which defined the colorimetry of what would become known as the DCI-P3 color space.

 According to section 8.3.4 in the specification, the blue primary color is the same as Rec.
 709, sRGB, and Adobe RGB, with a dominant wavelength of 464.2 nm.
 The red primary is a deeper red than sRGB and Adobe RGB, as it emits a longer dominant wavelength at 614.9 nm.
 The red primary is also farther from the white point (being technically an imaginary color, as it is negligibly outside of the spectral locus in the chromaticity diagram), implying that it is more chromatic than the red-orange primary of sRGB.

 The most significant difference is the green primary, which is much closer to the spectral locus than either sRGB or Adobe RGB.
 DCI-P3's green primary has a dominant wavelength of 544.2 nm.
-Adobe RGB's green primary is more blueish with a dominant wavelength of 534.7 nm. sRGB's green primary is more yellowish at 549.1 nm.
+Adobe RGB's green primary is more bluish with a dominant wavelength of 534.7 nm. sRGB's green primary is more yellowish at 549.1 nm.

 DCI-P3 covers 53.6% of the CIE 1931 chromaticity diagram (see inset image), which describes the color gamut of human color vision.

 A smaller, practical gamut for comparison is the Pointer's gamut, which consists of diffusely reflecting surface colors.
 DCI-P3 covers 86.9% of Pointer's gamut, while in comparison, Rec.
 709/sRGB only covers 69.4%.

 While DCI-P3 was developed by the Digital Cinema Initiatives (DCI) organization, many of the relevant technical standards are published by the Society of Motion Picture and Television Engineers (SMPTE) such as SMPTE EG 432-1 and SMPTE RP 431-2.
 On November 10, 2010, SMPTE published SMPTE EG 432-1:2010, which includes a variant of the color space using a D65 white point (about 6503.51 K) instead of the ~6300 K white point of DCI-P3.
 On April 6, 2011, SMPTE published SMPTE RP 431-2:2011 which defines the reference viewing environment.

-Display P3 colors (a variant of DCI-P3) are supported in CSS Color Level 4 on Safari since 2017 (version 10.1) and Google Chrome since March 2023 (version 111) browsers.
+Display P3 / P3-D65 (SDR) are supported in CSS Color Level 4 on Safari since 2017 (version 10.1) and Google Chrome since March 2023 (version 111) browsers.